kubernetes-sigs/kubespray/docs/kubernetes-apps/registry.md

 ```
 <!-- END MUNGE: EXAMPLE registry-rc.yaml -->

+Note that if you have set mulit replicas, make sure the storage support `ReadWriteMany` accessMode.

 ## Expose the registry in the cluster

 Now that we have a registry `Pod` running, we can expose it as a Service: